 - i.
 There is an emphasis on 2-3 bedroom homes in the housing mix including at least two serviced self-build plots; - ii.
 Affordable housing is provided in accordance with development plan policy; - iii.
 Vehicular access is via High Road only with a minimal loss of the existing hedgerow; - iv.
-The access scheme contains measures to improve safety for vehicular access turning into the site off the shallow bend on The High Road; - v.
+The access scheme contains measures to improve safety for vehicular access turning into the site; - v.
 The landscape scheme and layout make provision for a minimum 25m wide buffer bordering Style Acre footpath to form a publicly accessible open space is provided; to include a community orchard, through which a pedestrian access is provided; - vi.
-There is a minimum loss of existing mature trees and hedgerows including the mature trees to the south of the site, the mature hedgerow to the east and existing scrub to the rear of properties on Bell Lane; - vii.
-That the design and layout provides an appropriate buffer zone for properties along Bell Lane; - viii.
-The design of buildings does not follow one particular style, mirroring the eclectic mix of buildings elsewhere in the village; and - ix.
-There is no street lighting, the road layout being designed in a way that follows the traditional 'lane' type found elsewhere in the village without pavements, providing eclectic verge side boundary treatments and varying road widths to minimise the impression of an 'estate build'.
+The development provides for a biodiversity net gain for the parish; - vii.
+There is a minimum loss of existing mature trees and hedgerows including the mature trees to the south of the site, the mature hedgerow to the east and; - viii.
+That the design and layout provides an appropriate buffer zone for properties along Bell Lane through the retention of existing scrub to the rear of properties on Bell Lane; - ix.
+The design of buildings includes a variety of architectural styles, materials and forms that reflect the distinctive rural character of buildings seen elsewhere in the village that do not follow one particular style, mirroring the eclectic mix of buildings elsewhere in the village; - x.
+There is no street lighting, the road layout being designed in a way that follows the traditional 'lane' type found elsewhere in the village without pavements, providing eclectic verge side boundary treatments and varying road widths to minimise the impression of an 'estate build' and - xi.
+The layout, orientation and massing of the houses has full regard to sustaining the character of the setting to the adjoining Conservation Area and the semi-rural entrance to the village as set out in the BCS Conservation Area Character Appraisal and the Village Design Statement.

-This policy allocates land for a housing scheme on a site that is well-related to the main built up area of the village.
+5.13 This policy allocates land for a housing scheme on a site that is well-related to the main built up area of the village.
 It is a former orchard bordered on three sides by existing village development.
 Most of the fruit trees have been cut by the landowner in recent years although there is diverse hedge line to the north and east of the site alongside the public footpath that should be retained and a row of mature trees to the south of the site that provide a valuable contribution to the townscape and a nesting site for buzzards and red kites.
+This may reduce the net developable area.

-Several applications have been submitted by the landowner that have all been refused due to access and consideration that the site is outside the established line of settlement.
+5.14 Several applications have been submitted by the landowner that have all been refused due to access and consideration that the site is outside the established line of settlement.
 However, the principle of access to High Road is now agreed for at least ten houses and if mitigating measures are delivered under s278 up to a maximum of 20 houses would be acceptable.
 The Neighbourhood Plan has reviewed the most sustainable edges of the village to plan for new homes.